Our next camp will take place July 8 & 9, 2017 in Charlottetown!

 D E S C R I P T I O N

-Join us for a weekend of fiddling, smallpiping, flute, whistle, and accompaniment workshops.
+Join us for a weekend of fiddling, smallpiping, flute, whistle, song, dance, and accompaniment workshops.
 The weekend is scheduled around group sessions from beginner to advanced levels, and one-on-one sessions are also available (contact Ward to book a one-on-one session with any of our instructors).

 H O W W E B E G I N

 We begin on Saturday morning with a class called All Together Now, which includes fiddlers, pipers and accompanists of all levels.
 We choose a tune to teach, make sure none of the students know it already, and we arrange it.
 This is the opportune time for students to record it, so bring a recording device .
 Then we split into different instruments and levels and teach it.
 Before the end of the block, we all gather again to play it together.
 We’ll repeat this format throughout the weekend and do other things as well.